gorbit99/codewindow.nvim/README.md

   use_treesitter = true, -- Use nvim-treesitter to highlight the code width_multiplier = 4, -- How many characters one dot represents
   z_index = 1, -- The z-index the floating window will be on
-}
+  show_cursor = true, -- Show the cursor position in the minimap }
 ```
 config changes get merged in with defaults, so defining every config option is unnecessary (and probably error prone).